TV-Rename/tvrename/options.md

 If it is "noise" you can highlight the row (or multiple rows if that fits better) and right click.
 A cut-down menu appears, if you select "Ignore Selected" the item is removed from the ***Scan*** results and appears in the "Ignore List".

-If at a later date to add the item you can remove it from the Ignore list using the *Edit Ignore List* window, selecting the item in question and clicking `Remove`.
+If, at a later date, you decide you wish to add the item, you can remove it from the Ignore list using the *Edit Ignore List* window, selecting the item in question and clicking `Remove`.

 {:.toplink}
 [Return to Top]()